Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Dimension 4: Organizational

-Identification of functions with systemic impact in case of disruption
+Identification of functions that would have systemic impact if disrupted

 Dimension 1: Business Impact